catena-labs/ack-lab-demo-data-marketplace/README.md

 ## 📖 About Agent Commerce Kit (ACK)

-**Agent Commerce Kit (ACK)** is an open-source framework that enables AI agents to participate securely in commerce.
+[**Agent Commerce Kit (ACK)**](https://agentcommercekit.com) is a set of open-source patterns to enable AI agents to participate securely in commerce.
+As we advance toward an AI-native financial future, ACK addresses the fundamental challenge that today's financial infrastructure was not designed for intelligent machines.

 ### What ACK Provides